Chevrotain/chevrotain/examples/parser/minification/README.md

 The takeaway from this is that is is **highly recommended** to use a more **robust** minification configuration when minifing Chevrotain grammars.

-There are a couple ways to solve this using [Uglifyjs's](https://github.com/mishoo/UglifyJS2) configuration options:
+There are a several ways to solve this using [Uglifyjs's](https://github.com/mishoo/UglifyJS2) configuration options:

 #### Completely disable name mangling.